nginyc/rafiki/docs/src/user/creating-models.rst

         pip install numpy==1.14.5

-The `base worker image's Dockerfile <https://github.com/nginyc/rafiki/blob/master/dockerfiles/worker.Dockerfile>`_ specifies the exact container environment your model will run in, prior to installing your model's ``dependencies``.
+Additionally, you'll specify a list of dependencies to be installed for your model, prior to model training and inference.
+This is configurable with the ``dependencies`` option during model creation.

-You can optionally build a custom Docker image (``docker_image``) that extends ``rafikiai/rafiki_worker``.
+Alternatively, you can build a custom Docker image that extends <``rafikiai/rafiki_worker`` https://github.com/nginyc/rafiki/blob/master/dockerfiles/worker.Dockerfile>_, installing the required dependencies for your model.
+This is configurable with ``docker_image``) option during model creation.

+Models should run at least run on CPU-only machines and optionally leverage on a shared GPU, if it is available.

 Refer to the parameters of :meth:`rafiki.client.Client.create_model` for configuring how your model runs on Rafiki.

-Models should run at least run on CPU-only machines and optionally leverage on a shared GPU, if it is available.

 Testing Models
 --------------------------------------------------------------------